DiscreteTom/dt-blog-boilerplate/README.md

 - Auto generate tags page.
   - Posts and folders are both supported.
 - Mathjax support.
+- Google analytics support.

-## How to use
+## How to Use

-### Modify your github repo
+### Modify Your Github Repository

 If you gonna deploy your blog for your **user repo**, which means your repo name is `<username>.github.io`, you have to deploy your rendered content to your master branch, so you have to put your content in another branch, e.g. `source`.
-For a better accessibility you can set your source branch as the default branch.
+For a better accessibility you can set this `source` branch as the default branch of the blog repository.

-### Setup personal access token
+### Setup Personal Access Token

 This repo uses [peaceiris/actions-gh-pages](https://github.com/peaceiris/actions-gh-pages) to deploy to github pages.
-See [this part](https://github.com/peaceiris/actions-gh-pages#%EF%B8%8F-personal_token) to generate a personal access token, then add it to your repo Secrets in the Settings page.
+See [this part](https://github.com/peaceiris/actions-gh-pages#%EF%B8%8F-set-personal-access-token-personal_token) to generate a personal access token, then add it to your repo **Secrets** in the Settings page.

-### Setup Github actions
+### Setup Github Actions

+> Tips: you can always see my [blog source code](https://github.com/DiscreteTom/discretetom.github.io) as a reference.

 In the source branch, create a file `.github/workflows/main.yml` with the following content:

 ```yaml
 name: Github Pages

 on:
   push:
     branches:
       - source # your source branch name

 jobs:
   build:
     runs-on: ubuntu-latest